fusecodecamp2018/UnrealCatapult/README.txt

 This zip file contains an example project with a catapult that you can load.
+Press e to load catapult.

 How to get here from the previous .zip
 1. Create a catapult blueprint based off the actor parent